This Day In Writing History

 While studying at Magdalen, Wilde won the 1878 Newdigate Prize for his poem Ravenna, but he failed to win the Chancellor's English Essay Prize.
 However, the essay he entered, The Rise Of Historical Criticism, would be published posthumously in 1909.

 Wilde graduated from Trinity with a double first (the UK equivalent of two 4.0 grade point averages) in classical moderations and literae humaniores.
-During his years at Magdalen, Oscar Wilde was known for his involvement with the aesthetic and decadent movements in art and literature of the time.
+During his years at Magdalen, Oscar Wilde was involved with the aesthetic and decadent movements in Victorian art and literature.

 He wrote to Florence and told her that he was going to leave Ireland permanently.
 He would return just twice, for brief visits.
 After he left Ireland, he spent the next six years in London, Paris, and the U.S.